junxit/us-congress-bills-115/metadata.md

 - 2017-10-31 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-180.
 - 2017-10-31 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-180.
 - 2017-10-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 255.
+- 2018-09-06 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6103; text of amendment in the nature of a substitute: CR S6103)
+- 2018-09-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6103; text of amendment in the nature of a substitute: CR S6103)